HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/linux-installer-script.html.md

 ```
 #!/bin/bash

-#Install Haxe3 dev, Neko and openfl on Ubuntu x64
+#Install Haxe3 dev, Neko and OpenFL on Ubuntu x64
 #Warning this does not work on x32 linux

 #based on help from Jason O'Neil's script